Living

 Fava Tonka

-Considered one of Porto’s best vegetarian restaurants, Fava Tonka uses seasonal, organic, and unusual ingredients to create beautifully presented dishes filled with flavour surprises.
+Considered one of Porto’s best vegetarian restaurants, Fava Tonka uses seasonal, organic, and unusual ingredients to create beautifully presented dishes filled with flavor surprises.
 The menu changes seasonally, and when I visited in the summer, two standout dishes were the celeriac, nori emulsion, and ‘oyster’ ice cream; and the sea rice, seaweed, and halophytes.
 Vegan options are clearly marked, and adaptations can be made to many vegetarian dishes.
 This refined restaurant also offers delicious desserts, so don’t forget to try them!

 Baomerang

 Baomerang offers a wide range of plant-based Asian-fusion street food, from bao buns to satay portobello mushrooms and Korean-style cauliflower.
-Start with the Buffalo Skewers – two marinated and grilled soya skewers in a smoky, spicy sauce – and then move on to the Crispy Tofu Bao as your main course.
+Start with the Buffalo Skewers – two marinated and grilled soy skewers in a smoky, spicy sauce – and then move on to the Crispy Tofu Bao as your main course.
 Portions are generous, and all the sauces are homemade.
 This casual restaurant also offers delicious desserts, such as dairy-free Tiramisu.
 This is definitely a place to try if you’re craving Asian-fusion!

 Casanova

 While it’s not a fully vegan restaurant, Casanova is famous for its traditional Francesinha, served with a vegan fried egg.
-This low-key cafe near the city centre also offers nostalgic Portuguese dishes, such as Chouriço e Alheira, two types of plant-based traditional Portuguese sausage.
+This low-key cafe near the city center also offers nostalgic Portuguese dishes, such as Chouriço e Alheira, two types of plant-based traditional Portuguese sausage.
 The restaurant has a dedicated vegan and vegetarian menu, making it easy to find suitable options.
 The desserts – especially the plant-based chocolate mousse – are also highly recommended.
-Casanova is a great option for those travelling with non-vegan friends and family!
+Casanova is a great option for those traveling with non-vegan friends and family!

 Nem Carne Nem Peixe